Orthoptic Visual Processing Difficulties (VPD) Clinical Advisory Group

 How do I get to see a specialist orthoptist?

 We are creating a map of services that offer assessment and treatment for visual processing difficulties – this will be available soon.
-In the meantime please ask you SENCO teacher at school or your GP for advice about referral.
+In the meantime please do contact us and we will be happy to put you in touch with an NHS hospital department near to you with an Orthoptist or team of Orthoptists who will be able to assess, diagnose and treat visual processing difficulties.